 The District maintains honey bee swarm traps with swarm trap lures in locations which may give an early indication of arrival of the Africanized honey bees to our counties.
-The program currently consists of three locations in Yolo County and six in Sacramento County.
+The program currently consists of several locations in Yolo County and Sacramento County.
+No swarms of concern were noted in 2019.